 “Hey, you know these guys hate you, right?”

-My lack of proper cycling equipment had apparently prompted discussion within the mini-peloton.
-Coming straight from the office, I had on my Outlier New Way Shorts (which are fabulous, by the way, and designed to resist crotch blowouts for cyclists), my blue Keds normally used for swing dance practice, and a cycling jersey that was two sizes too large for me because I didn’t know that you were supposed to size jerseys in a forward-slouching cycling stance.
+My lack of proper cycling equipment had prompted discussion within the group of 20 or so cyclists that day.
+Coming straight from the office, I was wearing my Outlier New Way Shorts (which are fabulous and designed to resist crotch blowouts for cyclists), and my blue Keds normally used for swing dancing.